Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 When applying for a major home improvement retailer like Home Depot, background check processes are standard for all potential hires.
 However, there are some things that applicants should know before they apply to increase their odds of being hired and promoted quickly.

-Having this information beforehand can simplify the process and eliminate any surprises (like those in a Walmart background check).
+Having this information beforehand can simplify the process and eliminate any surprises, like the background check required for Walmart applicants.
 It all comes down to what color you get…explained below.

 Does Home Depot Do Background Checks?

-Additionally, if the position is related to contracted services such as HVAC and plumbing, a professional license validation search is likely to be performed as well to verify that the applicant has the needed credentials.
+Additionally, if the position is related to contracted services such as HVAC and plumbing, verification of a professional license is likely to be performed as well to verify that the applicant has the needed credentials.

 Just like many companies across the United States, Home Depot background checks are designed to protect the company and its employees from potentially dangerous situations, liabilities, and events that may cause the store and the company to lose money.
 Most applicants pass a Home Depot background check easily, but there are some things that all applicants should understand about what is checked and the Home Depot background check requirements.